cseptesting/floatcsep/docs/examples/case_f.rst

 Model
 -----

 The time-dependency of a model is manifested here by the provision of different forecasts, i.e., statistical descriptions of seismicity, for different time-windows.
-In this example, the forecasts were created from an external model https://github.com/lmizrahi/etas (https://doi.org/10.1785/0220200231
-), with which the experiment has no interface.
-This means that we only the forecast files are required.
+In this example, the forecasts were created from an external model https://github.com/lmizrahi/etas (`doi:10.1785/0220200231 <https://doi.org/10.1785/0220200231>`_), with which the experiment has no interface.
+This means that we use **only the forecast files** and no source code.
 We leave the handling of a model source code for subsequent examples.